 In order to explain trends in indirect investment and proxy arbitration, it is necessary to first identify the ISDS cases that are associated with these strategies.
-Doing so requires collecting two critical pieces of information about each claimant in each case:17
+Doing so requires collecting two critical pieces of information about each claimant in each case:18

-- 1. Is the claimant firm owned by an investor (firm or individual) from a different state?
+Is the claimant firm owned by an investor (firm or individual) from a different state?
+If so, what is the nationality of the ultimate/beneficial owner?